13 Amazing Soy Free Chocolate Treats to try Today

 You may wonder why there is soy in chocolate in the first place.
 Soy is found in so many pre-packaged foods that it is very difficult, or at least it used to be, to find something on store shelves without it.

 In a nutshell soy lecithin is added to most, mainstream, chocolate as an emulsifier.
 It’s cheap and keeps the cocoa butter and cocoa from separating.

 My first allergic reaction was to the soy lecithin in chocolate chips (I won’t name the brand here but you can guess).
 I’ve read a lot of articles through the years that say people with soy allergies are generally not allergic to the teeny amount of soy lecithin found in many foods, or that they don’t have reactions to soybean oil because the soy protein is removed.

 Ha!
 Tell that to my hives.
 That is completely untrue for me.
 My lips can sniff out a soybean molecule a mile away.

-My first allergic reaction was with chocolate that had soy lecithin so I am uniquely sensitive to this little tidbit.
+Since my first allergic reaction was with chocolate that had soy lecithin I am uniquely sensitive to this little tidbit.

 It starts with a tingling in my lips.
 No. It’s not fun.